digicademy/incipitSearch/README.md

 You can search the catalogues using the virtual keyboard.
 [Plaine & Easie Code](http://www.iaml.info/plaine-easie-code) is used as standard syntax for the encoding of the music incipits.
 The Plaine & Easie Code can be also entered directly in the search field.

+![Screenshot of music incipit search engine and platform IncipitSearch][screenshot]

 # License and Contribution

 IncipitSearch is licensed under MIT License.